• Technical Conference: 30 March – 03 April 2025

 Instructor Biography:

-Massimo Tornatore is an Associate Professor at Politecnico di Milano, Italy.
-He also holds an appointment as Adjunct Professor at University of California, Davis, USA and as visiting professor at University of Waterloo, Canada.
+is a Professor at Politecnico di Milano, Italy.
+He has also held appointments as Adjunct Professor at University of California, Davis, USA and as visiting professor at University of Waterloo, Canada.
 His research interests include performance evaluation and design of communication networks (with an emphasis on optical networking), and machine learning application for network management.
-He co-authored more than 400 conference and journal papers (with 19 best-paper awards) and of the recent Springer “Handbook of Optical Networks”.
-He is member of the Editorial Board of IEEE Communication Surveys and Tutorials, IEEE Communication Letters, IEEE Transactions on Network and Service Management, IEEE Transactions on Networking, and Elsevier Optical Switching and Networking.
+He co-authored more than 500 conference and journal papers (with 21 best-paper awards) and of the recent Springer “Handbook of Optical Networks”.
+He is member of the Editorial Board of IEEE Communication Surveys and Tutorials, IEEE Transactions on Network and Service Management, IEEE Transactions on Networking, and Elsevier Optical Switching and Networking.
+He is a fellow of the IEEE.